GabrielKaiserQFin/groqR/README.md

 rewriter("Dear Recipient, I hope this message finds you well.")
 Dear Recipient,

 I hope this message finds you well.

-(Since there's no original text to rewrite, please provide the content that requires revision, and I will assist you accordingly.)
+[Please provide the text to be rewritten, I will make sure to maintain the original tone, including the opening sentence, while refining it to be professionally written, grammatically correct, and efficiently communicated.]
 ```

 ### translater: